rpkraemer/odiunit-11g/README.md

     spring-dao.jar
     spring-jdbc.jar

-<b>Important: </b> you have to add JDBC Driver used by your Master Repository and any other driver
+<b>Important: </b> you have to add JDBC Driver used by your Master Repository and any other drivers
 you will want to use.

 After adding this libraries, you will be able to start using odi-unit in your project.